-You try to be careful and assure you avoid putting anything down the drain that would plug your pipes.
-You don’t flush anything besides toilet paper; you don’t put coffee grounds, bones, or oils down the kitchen sink; and you make sure to have strainers on all your drains.
-But have you done absolutely everything in order to help stop a costly sewer line repair?
+You try to be wary and ensure you don’t put anything down the drain that would plug your pipes.
+You don’t put anything down the toilet besides toilet paper; you don’t put eggshells, bones, or oils down the kitchen sink; and you make sure to have strainers on all your drains.
+But have you done absolutely everything in order to help stop an expensive sewer line repair?

 Check outside because you may be missing the most detrimental problem of all: tree roots.